2018 Signs of the Seasons Trainings & Webinars

 All trainings are free, but we ask that you register so that we can be prepared for the appropriate number of people.
 Register online by clicking here.

-If these dates don’t fit into your calendar, fill out a Volunteer Interest Form to be notified about future trainings.
+If you missed one of these events, please fill out a Volunteer Interest Form to be notified about future trainings.

 Coastal Trainings for Rockweed (Ascophyllum nodosum) monitoring.